-Dr. William Charron is Professor of Philosophy at Saint Louis University.
+Dr. William Charron recently retired from his position as Professor of Philosophy at Saint Louis University.

 Dr. Charron received his BA in philosophy from Benedictine College (1959), his MA in philosophy from the University of Detroit (1961), and his PhD in philosophy from Marquette University (1966).